 This is a project born out of a deep desire to express gratitude to a very special community.

-As a result of the phenomenal support and subsequent success of our fundraising efforts for Phase 1 and Phase 2 of our campaign, we have achieved our combined target of $85.000.
+As a result of the phenomenal support and subsequent success of our fundraising efforts for Phase 1 and Phase 2 of our campaign, we have achieved beyond our combined target, totalling 89,000.
+The additional funds received have been applied to the rebuild of the sanitation block.
 Construction is well under way now for both these phases.

-Our Phase 3 campaign will have an official launch in a couple of months, once our Phase 2 build is complete.
+Our Phase 3 campaign will have an official launch in the coming weeks, once our Phase 2 build is complete.

 Phase 3 will see funds being raised for the building of the Science and Technology Block which will provide dedicated teaching spaces for Science and Computing as well as being home to the library and a dedicated space for an early learning centre.
 These spaces will also be used for community education for the broader community population, in areas such as: education, health (including nutrition & hygiene) as well as enterprise.